Stirchley, Birmingham: Toponymy

 Lock considers the reference to Stercan Lei in the 730 Cartularium Saxonicum applies to Stirchley.
 A stirk or Styrk is Old English for heifer, and therefore the name signifies the clearing or pasture for cattle.
 This has been adopted as the meaning of Stirchley in Shropshire.

 The earliest known reference of a settlement at Stirchley is a deed dated 6 May 1658, where it is described as an "Indenture between Katherine Compton and Daniel Greves and others concerning a tenement and lands at Stretley Streete in the Parish of King’s Norton".
 In his research of the history of the building called Selly Manor, Demidowicz identified it to be a Yeoman’s house before becoming cottages called the Rookery.
 He also identified the site of the medieval settlement of Barnbrook’s End.
 This is connected to Barnbrook Hall, frequently referred to as Bournbrook Hall, which is confusing because of another property of the same name in Bournbrook.
 Demidowicz accessed a 1602 map that showed that Stretley Brook was the boundary between the ancient parishes of Northfield and King’s Norton.
 The brook was later known as Gallows Brook, Griffins Brook, and, after the Cadbury Brothers established their Cocoa Company it became ‘The Bourn’.
 It is likely that Gallows Brook was the former name of Wood Brook, which flows from Northfield, as in 1783 Thomas Wardle, was sentenced to be executed and his body hung in Chains on the further Part of Bromsgrove Lickey, near Northfield.
 Three others also received death sentences.

 In a map published in 1789, James Sheriff names the place as Stutley, while one of 1796 names Sturchley.
 However, Chinn suggests that an 18th-century map maker mis-read the ‘ee’ and replaced it with a ‘u’.

 In 1863, Strutley Street branch national school was opened to accommodate 132 pupils.
 It replaced a former school suggesting there was an established population in the area before this date.
 Hazelwell Street was shown as Strutley Street on the plans for the sale of land to be developed in conjunction with straightening the Pershore Road.

+Demographics

+At the time of the 2021 census, Stirchley ward had a population of 10,117.
+The ward's age profile is broadly similar to Birmingham as a whole, but it is home to fewer young people and more aged 25 to 44 than Birmingham as a whole, with 34.7% of its population being between the ages of 25 and 44.
+72.1% of the population was white, with 27.9% being from non-white ethnic minorities.